 Ok, I didn’t need that “probably” earlier.
 It’s possible you don’t need any adverbs in your copy.
 But, removing them is also likely to lose the conversational aspect of someone’s writing and therefore, potentially, its character.

-Sure, lose adverbs that make a statement ambiguous, but if keeping an adverb to make what you’re saying ‘chatty’ – when you want it to be chatty – then that’s fine by me.
+Sure, lose adverbs that make a statement ambiguous, but if keeping an adverb to make what you’re saying ‘chatty’ – when you want it to be chatty – is fine by me.

 Also, sometimes the app just gets it wrong.